gmram/MG_LL/README.md

 # LearningLocker on CentOS 7.3

+## ** THIS IS A WORK IN PROGRESS.
+PLEASE DO NOT USE THIS, AND INSTEAD REFER TO DAVID PESCE'S ORIGINAL REP **
  gmram

  This is straight fork of David Pesce's development environment for LL.
 I have forked it so I can experiment.
 If you need to install LL  on CentOS (I've done it on a DO droplet), please please refer to https://github.com/davidpesce/learninglocker-v1-dev-env for the instructions.